fullben/bookstore-demo-performance/README.md

 # MicroStream BookStore Performance Demo

 This project consists of an extended version of the performance demo implementation provided by the MicroStream developers.
-The goal of the original demo is the visualization of "[...] the superior performance of MicorStream and the Java VM compared to JPA [...]".
+The goal of the original demo was the visualization of "[...] the superior performance of MicorStream and the Java VM compared to JPA [...]".
 It is a Spring Boot application with a Vaadin frontend.
-Per default Postgres is used, but you can change the application's setup, to use any other database.
+Per default, the PostgreSQL database management is used as backing store for the JPA implementation, but you can change the application's setup, to use any other database.

 This implementation remains unchanged, except for an extension which provides access to the queries used for evaluating the performance by means of a REST API.
 A [JMeter](https://jmeter.apache.org/) script for automatically executing the queries has also been included.

 ## Structure